 Dennis Rodman is a lot of things.
 Although it seems the off-court Rodman overshadowed the athlete, first and foremost, Dennis Rodman is a basketball player.
 Never one to avoid the spotlight, he became infamous for his bizarre behavior, celebrity romances, and crazy fashion choices.
-Who can forget the many tattoos, piercings, and his fondness for dyeing his hair?
+Who can forget the many tattoos, piercings, and his fondness for changing his hair color?
 "The Worm," as he was known, followed his own path and his own rules.

-Additionally, Dennis Rodman has signed plenty of cards for products in recent years, so his autographs are not generally hard to track down.
+Additionally, Dennis Rodman has signed a fair amount of cards for products in recent years, so his autographs are generally not very hard to track down.

-Top Dennis Rodman Cards
+Top Dennis Rodman Basketball Cards to Collect

+Shop for cards on eBay using the linked listings below.
 The cards are listed in chronological order.

 Just like Dennis Rodman, 1993-94 Finest was a flashy and colorful creation that had never been seen before.
 Although shocking at first, collectors have grown to love both Finest and Rodman.
 The card image shows the huge difference that a change of scenery and a few years made for Rodman.
 The Refractor parallels are very popular.